vsolina/mipyshell/README.md

 Killing threads does not work, once you start a thread it needs to finish on its own
 I/O redirection is not supported and might not be possible to implement in MicroPython
 Pipes are not supported and might not be possible to implement in MicroPython
-Current version does not work on ESP8266 because of memory constraints, but it used to.
-Will fix that really soon by moving some integrated commands to separate scripts.
 cmd.py is not a standard Python's cmd module nor micropython-cmd because latter does not support line completion and other necessary features; it's rather a custom version that implements handling of common special keys like arrows, tab, home and end, pgup and pgdown